 This beach is so pretty and accessible that it tends to get very crowded.
 However, if you arrive before 11:00 AM, you should have no problem securing a nice spot on the beach to sunbathe.
 Prefer to spend your day in the water?
 When it’s not windy, this beach with its clear water is perfect for swimming.

 Sarakiniko Beach is situated on the North coast of Milos and is one of the most scenic places on the island due to its volcanic rock structures.
 Sarakiniko is the most famous beach in Milos, and what put the island on the map for international tourists.
 Visiting is one of the best things to do in Milos and even one of the best things to do in all of Greece.

-Make sure to check out the view over the Sarakiniko swim wreck before you leave!
+Make sure to check out the view over the Sarakiniko swip wreck before you leave!

 Long, sandy, and easily accessible are words one might use to describe Pollonia Beach.
 Along its edge, you’ll find plenty of shady places in the trees and a collection of bars, cafes, and restaurants.
 Did I mention the water is incredibly clear here too like the rest of Milos?

 Peace and quiet is pretty elusive during peak season in Milos, but there are some off-the-radar places worth checking out if you just want to relax in a secluded seaside location.